This is the first part of a two-part series on real-world face mask detection by Neuralet.

 All released datasets (Extended Synthetic dataset, Neuralet FaceMask50K dataset), released models, and Neuralet’s GitHub source code are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Please reach out to us if you need to use the datasets, model, or the code base for commercial purposes; we are happy to help you!
+Please reach out to us if you need to use the datasets, model, or code base for commercial purposes; we are happy to help you!